-The development of Lao PDR’s natural resources has helped the country achieve consistently high economic growth rates throughout the last decade.
-Reforms underway have reduced poverty and stimulated broad-based growth.
-However, fast growth is also putting the country under increasing macroeconomic strains that will need careful management.
-In the longer term, Lao PDR’s key challenge is to ensure that natural resource wealth is transformed into investments in improved public infrastructure, services, and better health and educational outcomes for all, especially the poor.
+Natural resource development in Lao PDR, also known as Laos, has helped the country achieve consistently high economic growth rates throughout the last decade.
+The reforms underway have reduced poverty and stimulated broad-based growth.
+However, recent expansionary macroeconomic policies put the country under increasing strains that need careful management.
+In the longer term, Laos’s key challenge is to ensure that natural resource wealth is transformed into investments in public infrastructure, services, and better health and educational outcomes for all, especially the poor.

-Lao PDR, a member of the Association of Southeast Asian Nations (ASEAN) and the ASEAN Economic Community, is increasing its integration into the regional and global economy.
-On February 2, 2013, Lao PDR officially became a full member of the World Trade Organization, the culmination of a 15-year process of reforms and negotiations.
+Laos, a member of the Association of Southeast Asian Nations (ASEAN) and the ASEAN Economic Community, is increasing its integration into the regional and global economy.
+On February 2, 2013, Laos officially became a member of the World Trade Organization, the culmination of a 15-year process of reforms and negotiations.

 Laos made good progress on many of the Millennium Development Goals but is off track in some areas.
 44% of under-five children are stunted (too short for their age) and 27% are severely underweight.
 In addition, Laos still has a high maternal mortality rate and limited skilled birth attendance.
 Laos could also do more to place gender equality at the center of its national development plans.

 In the Seventh National Social and Economic Development Plan (NSEDP) for 2011-2015, the Government laid out its poverty reduction strategy to meet the MDGs by 2015, aiming to foster economic growth with equity, develop and modernize the country’s social and economic infrastructure and enhance human resource development.